-- Participate in team meetings and processes for communication concerning clients.
+- Co-facilitate team meetings and processes for communication concerning clients and facility.

 - Follow established program and agency protocols, policies and procedures, including documentation.
 Provide team with thorough, timely, legible, accurate, objective information.
+Provide input for client care plans.
 Collaborate with staff regarding client goals and objectives.

 - Maintain an underlying curiosity and desire to know more about things, people or issues, including the desire for knowledge and staying current with health, organizational, industry and professional trends and developments.